From November 9th to 13th, the Femmes en Montagne film festival will welcome the public for 5 days of film screenings in Annecy and Talloires.

 Neve Corsa:

 This short film is the story of Noémie Equy, Thalie Larochaix and Art Simondetti's trip to Corsica last winter.
-Between life in a van, snow search, freeride and splitboard, it's a memorable roadtrip where they combine vanlife with their passion.
-It's also a tribute to the person who gave them the love for snowboarding.
+Between life in a van, searching for snow, freeriding and splitboarding, it's a memorable roadtrip where they combine vanlife with their passion.
+It's also a tribute to the person who passed on their love of snowboarding.

 4000m beyond the pain